ugoproto/ugo_py_doc/docs/Regex.md

 <_sre.SRE_Match object at 0x00000000021DB510>
 ```

 Results may vary in UNIX-type OS.
-We might get.
+In Linux, we get.

 ```text
 <_sre.SRE_Match object; span=(0, 8), match='McFarland'>